-My name’s Issy –I’ve just finished my third year at De Montfort University in Leicester where I graduated in July with a BSc in Media Production.
-Studying advanced radio production on the course gave me the opportunity to pursue my passion for audio and music, along side researching and comparing streaming services next to vinyl for my dissertation, my final year work has given me the determination to begin a career doing what I love most.Locked Pro Plan feature
+My name’s Issy – and I’m currently working with Cannes Lions Festival as a client specialist, I will be working in Cannes as a Runner for the Events and Logistics team at the festival between the dates of 16th – 28th of June.
+I’m also a postgrad from De Montfort University in Leicester where I graduated in July of 2016 with a BSc in Media Production.
+Studying advanced radio production on the course gave me the opportunity to pursue my passion for audio and music, alongside researching and comparing streaming services next to vinyl for my dissertation, my final year work has given me the determination to begin a career doing what I love most.Locked Pro Plan feature

 Just finished working on the Technical Support team at YouView giving technical support to customers and becoming a member of their live chat and social media team using Salesforce software.
 This role requires problem solving and a high knowledge of technical resources, it proves challenging as it kept me on my toes as I'm always keen to learn more.